 The capital Jakarta is a melting pot of the country’s many islands and peoples.
 But for a good introduction, especially to its colonial history, visiting the old town known as Kota Tua is a must.
 Like Intramuros, it was part of the walled city, capital and center of trade for the Dutch East Indies.
 Today, well maintained colonial buildings, some are museums, circle a wide square.
 It’s an architecture lover’s haven.

 Located southeast of Jakarta is Bandung, the capital of West Java.
 Established at a high elevation, the weather is cool and is Jakarta’s weekend garden and shopping mecca.
 There are extensive tea estates and interesting volcanoes like Tangkuban Perahu or Kawah Putih that you can drive or hike up to, conveniently.
-The city is considered as a center of art deco in Asia.
+The city is a center of art deco in Asia.

 Just across the strait from Bali is Lombok, the domain of the Sasak people.
 It’s more laid back than its bigger sister but nevertheless exciting.
 The food is fiery, one of the hottest cuisines in the archipelago.
 The Gilis, a series of smaller islands are known for the outstanding beaches and diving areas while Gunung Rinjani, a volcano is popular with mountaineers.